gpoore/bespon_py/README.rst

 * As soon as a key is modified, the new key must be used for further modifications.
 The old key is invalid.

-Currently, round-trip support is limited to changing the value of any Unicode string, float, int, or bool, without changing the type.
-(There is also preliminary support for replacing lists and dicts.)
-Support for changing data types and for more general data manipulation will be added in the future.

 Advanced loading and dumping